 ⓘ TIP: If you want to see more of this area, take this walking tour of Little India.

 2. Indian food in Singapore

-But we didn’t.
-Our friends wanted to show us one of their favorite restaurants in Little India, Raj.
+Our friends took us to one of their favorite restaurants in Little India, Raj.
 Not being too well-versed in Indian food, we asked them to order their favorite dishes.
 It was all new to us, we told them, but we were willing to try it all.

 None of us were vegetarian, but the restaurant certainly is … and to be honest, we didn’t miss the meat.
 Cheese lover that I am, I was especially thrilled by palak paneer.
 Do order it the next time you have a chance to try Indian food.
 It’s very tasty!

-It’s a good choice for those of us who avoid spicy dishes.
+Palak paneer is also a good choice for those of us who want to avoid spicy dishes. 😉

 3. Singapore open top bus tour

 Singapore’s subway, bus and taxi systems are top-notch—clean, prompt and safe.
 However, we don’t think public transportation is the most efficient way to see the most popular Singapore attractions, especially when it’s your first time there.

 So the following morning, we bought tickets for a hop-on-hop-off bus.
 We figured it would take us to more places than we could ever get in one day on our own.